 Having a baby is an adventure that involves many significant emotional and financial decisions.
 Initial concerns range from which diapers to use to which car seat is safest.
 In the next phase, after seeing the quotes for various daycare, nanny, and preschool providers, many parents quickly begin to wonder, “How are we ever going to pay for college?”

-The average cost (inclusive of tuition, fees, and room and board) for a 4-year, in-state public college was $21,950 per year and $49,870 per year for a 4-year private college for the 2019-2020 tuition year.
+For the 2022-2023 tuition year, the average annual cost (inclusive of tuition, fees, and room and board) for a 4-year, in-state public college was $23,250 and for a 4-year private college was $53,430.
 Fortunately, the great state of Florida offers many resources to help families save for this significant financial commitment.
-The below discussion will focus on the Florida Prepaid Plan and 529 Plans, which each offer unique benefits.
+The below discussion will focus on the Florida Prepaid Plan and 529 Plans, which each offer unique benefits for planning for college.

 Florida Prepaid Plan

 The Florida Prepaid Plan is designed to offer families peace of mind by guaranteeing the cost of tuition to Florida’s in-state colleges and universities.
 Specifically, the Prepaid Plan allows families to make payments (1) monthly; (2) over five years; (3) or lump sum to guarantee the cost of tuition to any of the following: